zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 ZenML automatically versions all created artifacts using auto-incremented numbering.
-I.e., if you have defined a step creating an artifact named "my_custom_artifact" as shown above, the first execution of the step will create an artifact with this name and version "1", the second execution will create version "2" and so on.
+I.e., if you have defined a step creating an artifact named `iris_dataset` as shown above, the first execution of the step will create an artifact with this name and version "1", the second execution will create version "2" and so on.